MathieuLoutre/rpm/README.md

 # rpm-check
-Show you how many RPM your phone is revolving at!
+More CSS than JS just to show you how many RPM your phone is revolving at!
+Mainly made to be put on a turntable to check if it's slow/fast.